Welcome to Strength In Numbers!

 Share

-About me/this blog
+About me/this publication

-You probably know me from my work forecasting elections or aggregating polls for ABC News, FiveThirtyEight, and The Economist.
-In 2022, I authored Strength in Numbers: How Polls Work and Why We Need Them, a comprehensive exploration of public opinion polling and its vital role in democracy.
+In 2022, I authored the book Strength in Numbers: How Polls Work and Why We Need Them, a comprehensive exploration of public opinion polling and its vital role in democracy.
 The book delves into the history, methodology, and impact of polls, advocating for their continued relevance in capturing the public's voice.
 I also do a good amount of speaking to public and private clients, and there’s a good chance you’ve come across some of my slides on polling and forecasting too.

 However, I plan to do a lot more than just make predictions here.
 When I graduated from the Government, History, and Computer Science programs at the University of Texas at Austin, I was on the fence about studying American politics, methodology, and public opinion professionally via a PhD program.
 I am not an academic, but have held on to that approach to my work in other pursuits: I do not make predictions for prediction’s sake, but as one component of a bigger strategy to understand complex systems and bring key insights to a public audience.